Asynchronous Programming

 }

-Which shows that the way you structure your promises can have a real effect on the way the work is scheduled.
+This shows that the way you structure your promises can have a real effect on the way the work is scheduled.
 A simple loop with await in it will make the process completely linear—it waits for each file to load before proceeding.
 Promise.all makes it possible for multiple tasks to conceptually be worked on at the same time, allowing them to make progress while files are still being loaded.
 This can be faster, but it also makes the order in which things will happen less predictable.
-In this case, where we’re only going to be incrementing numbers in a table, that isn’t hard to do in a safe way.
+In this case, we’re only going to be incrementing numbers in a table, which isn’t hard to do in a safe way.
 For other kinds of problems, it may be a lot more difficult.

 When a file in the list doesn’t exist, the promise returned by textFile will be rejected.
 Because Promise.all rejects if any of the promises given to it fail, the return value of the callback given to the first then will also be a rejected promise.
-That makes the promise returned by then fail, so that the callback given to the second then isn’t even called, and a rejected promise is returned from the function.
+That makes the promise returned by then fail, so the callback given to the second then isn’t even called, and a rejected promise is returned from the function.

 Building Promise.all

 As we saw, given an array of promises, Promise.all returns a promise that waits for all of the promises in the array to finish.
 It then succeeds, yielding an array of result values.
-If a promise in the array fails, the promise returned by all fails too, with the failure reason from the failing promise.
+If a promise in the array fails, the promise returned by all fails too, passing on the failure reason from the failing promise.

 Implement something like this yourself as a regular function called Promise_all.

 Remember that after a promise has succeeded or failed, it can’t succeed or fail again, and further calls to the functions that resolve it are ignored.
-This can simplify the way you handle failure of your promise.
+This can simplify the way you handle a failure of your promise.

 function Promise_all(promises) {